ModificationStation/1.7.3-LTS/README.md

+# This project is no longer maintained, see [RetroMCP-Java](https://github.com/MCPHackers/RetroMCP-Java).

 # 1.7.3-LTS

 1.7.3-LTS is a modification of the Minecraft Coder Pack to create a "Long Term Service" patch for Minecraft Beta 1.7.3